 Under the CPT code 90853, a group psychotherapy session can be accommodated with twelve individuals.
 The group session should typically be between 45 and 60 minutes.

-All participants can be grouped together when trying to change their thoughts and actions.
+All participants can be grouped when trying to change their thoughts and actions.

 Why Do People Need Group Psychotherapy?

-Group psychotherapy can be useful because it provides a safe space where patients share their experiences and hold one another accountable.
+Group psychotherapy can be helpful because it provides a safe space where patients share their experiences and hold one another accountable.

 In addition, group therapists recommend yoga, meditation, physical activity, and mindfulness as ways to care for oneself.